 - In 2008 the Club was honoured to host the equestrian cross country event of the Beijing Summer Olympic Games.
-The course was laid out over the NEW and EDEN Courses at Fanling.
+The course was laid out over the New and Eden Courses at Fanling.
 Several of the jumps have been retained for posterity’s sake.

-- HKGC and The Hong Kong Golf Association (HKGA) run a Junior Golf Development Scheme whereby 22 talented juniors have been identified and provided full access to practise and play at both Deep Water Bay and Fanling.
+- HKGC and The Hong Kong Golf Association (HKGA) run a Junior Golf Development Scheme whereby 30 talented juniors have been identified and provided full access to practise and play at both Deep Water Bay and Fanling.
 This is in addition to HKGA squad games and amateur tournaments regularly held at the Club involving hundreds of juniors.
-In 2017 the HKGA ran 35 local and international tournaments for amateurs and 28 of these events were played on HKGC’s courses at Fanling and Deep Water Bay.
+In 2018, the HKGA ran 40 local and international tournaments for amateurs and 17 of these events were played on HKGC’s courses at Fanling and Deep Water Bay.
 No green fees are charged for participants in these events which represents a cost saving of over HK$10 million a year for the HKGA.

 - The access to practice facilities and playing opportunities at HKGC has been a major factor in the recent individual and team successes of Hong Kong’s growing group of talented young golfers.
 The results achieved by these young players have opened the door for academic opportunities including full scholarships at universities in the USA.
 Recent notable achievements include the following:

 - At the 2017 UBS Hong Kong Open (HKO), local amateur and international squad member Leon D’Souza made the halfway cut, shot a brilliant 65 in the 3rd round and finished in 41st position in a world class field of 120 professional players.
 This was only the second occasion that an amateur player has made the halfway cut since the Hong Kong Open became a European PGA Tour sanctioned event in 2000.

 - In early December 2017, HKGC member Tiffany Chan achieved a first for any Hong Kong player by placing 2nd overall at the LPGA Tour’s Qualifying School in the USA to earn a full card for the 2018 season and take her place among the very best lady professionals in the world.
 Tiffany passed the Qualifying School again in 2018 and has earned a full card for the 2019 LPGA Tour.

 MAJOR INTERNATIONAL EVENTS

 - At the 2017 HKO, HKGC worked with Formula-E and the Hong Kong Jockey Club (HKJC) to collaborate in the international promotion of the HKO, Formula-E Hong Kong and the International Horse Races.
 These three mega events happen on consecutive weeks in Hong Kong and collectively provide a unique opportunity to promote international tourism and enhance Hong Kong’s reputation as ‘Asia’s World City’.

-- The first ever Hong Kong Ladies Open (HKLO) was played on the OLD Course at Fanling in June 2015.
+- The first ever Hong Kong Ladies Open (HKLO) was played on the Old Course at Fanling in June 2015.
 The event provided a platform for Hong Kong’s talented young amateurs to compete with professionals from around the world.
 This was the first ladies event played in Hong Kong in which the participants earned Rolex World Ranking Points.
 The 2016 HKLO was won by Tiffany Chan while she was an amateur player.
 The Rolex World Ranking Points won by Tiffany at the event ensured her qualification to represent Hong Kong at the 2016 Summer Olympics in Rio de Janeiro where she was one of only three amateurs participating in the event.

 - The 5th HKLO was played on the Old Course in May 2019 with 123 players from 14 countries and territories participating.
 The event was title-sponsored by EFG Bank AG (for the third consecutive year) and tri-sanctioned by China LPGA, Taiwan LPGA and the Ladies Asian Golf Tour.
 HKGC’s Old Course uses turfgrasses and drainage that are designed to maintain the playability of the course in Hong Kong’s very hot and humid summer conditions and is the only golf course in Hong Kong that can host a major international event in the summer months.
 China’s Liu Yan claimed victory on a dramatic final day of action, while Tiffany Chan received the Leading Hong Kong Player Trophy.
 Approximately 5,000 spectators attended the event.

 - In 1984, HKGC hosted the World Amateur Team Championship (WATC).
-This event comprises of the Eisenhower and Espirito Santo Trophies and is the pinnacle of international amateur team events in the world with men’s and ladies’ teams from 120 countries travelling to a different international venue every two years.
-Hong Kong has been selected to host the 2020 WATC with the Espirito Santo Trophy (Ladies) being played over HKGC’s OLD and NEW Courses and the Eisenhower Trophy (Men) being played on HKGC’s Fanling Composite Course and at Clearwater Bay Golf & Country Club.
+This event comprises of the Eisenhower and Espirito Santo Trophies and is the pinnacle of international amateur team events in the world with men’s and ladies’ teams from 80 countries travelling to a different international venue every two years.
+Hong Kong has been selected to host the 2020 WATC with the Espirito Santo Trophy (Ladies) being played over HKGC’s Old and New Courses and the Eisenhower Trophy (Men) being played on HKGC’s Fanling Composite Course and at Clearwater Bay Golf & Country Club.
 The WATC has been played biennially since 1958 and HKGC is only the second club to have hosted this major international event more than once.

 CHARITABLE & COMMUNITY SUPPORT

 - At the 2015 UBS Hong Kong Open, a Charity Cup event was launched to raise funds for local charities.
 One of the beneficiaries was InspiringHK Sports Foundation, a charity that supports children from underprivileged backgrounds by introducing them to regular sports instruction provided by professional instructors.
 25 students were selected from two schools in North District and all receive 3 hours of professional instruction per week provided by HKGC professionals at the Club’s facilities.
 The event has continued to benefit local charities following the 2016, 2017 and 2018 HKO’s.

 - HKGC employs over 400 full time employees and 300 caddies.
 Most of these employees come from the surrounding communities in the northern New Territories.
 Many families have been working at HKGC for 3 or 4 generations.

-- HKGC’s OLD Course is the venue of an annual charity fundraising walk organized by the North District Hospital Charitable Foundation to raise funds for the North District Hospital.
+- HKGC’s Old Course is the venue of an annual charity fundraising walk organized by the North District Hospital Charitable Foundation to raise funds for the North District Hospital.
 The 2017 event raised over HK$3 million for the Foundation.

 SUPPORT DIVERSIFIED SPORT DEVELOPMENT

-- Since 1979 the OLD Course has been the venue of the Hong Kong Schools Cross Country Championship.
+- Since 1979 the Old Course has been the venue of the Hong Kong Schools Cross Country Championship.
 More than 3,500 runners from 154 schools and the local running clubs participated in the 2017 event.
 In December 2017, the Club also hosted the Asian Schools Cross Country Championship, with over 165 boys and girls from 9 Asian nations participating in the event, run by the Hong Kong Schools Sports Federation.

 - HKGC has registered for the golf courses at Fanling to become Audubon Cooperative Golf Sanctuaries (The Audubon Cooperative Sanctuary Program for Golf Courses (ACSP) https://www.auduboninternational.org).
 The guidelines for the ACSP break down environmental management practices into six areas: Environmental Planning; Wildlife and Habitat Management; Chemical Use Reduction and Safety; Water Conservation; Water Quality Management; and Outreach and Education.
 Full certification is expected in mid-2019.